FuelLabs/sway-rfcs/rfcs/0013-contract-proxies.md

 3. **Subsequent Deployments**:
     - Check if a proxy address already exists.
     - Check storage layout consistency between the proxy and the new implementation contract.
+    - Check for breaking changes in the ABI.
-    - If storage layout is consistent, deploy the new implementation contract.
+    - If storage layout is consistent and no breaking changes are found in the ABI, deploy the new implementation contract.
     - Update the existing proxy contract to point to the new implementation contract's address.

 ```mermaid